Recursive Inspection Games: Acknowledgments

-The author thanks Rudolf Avenhaus and Shmuel Zamir for their interest in the unpublished precursor to this work in von Stengel (1991).
+The author thanks Rudolf Avenhaus and Shmuel Zamir for their interest in the unpublished precursor to this work in \cite{vS1991}, and the associate editor and a referee for helpful comments, which led to Theorem~\ref{t-gen}.
 Johannes H\"orner raised the question whether the equilibrium of the non-zero-sum game is unique, which led to Theorem~\ref{t-unique}.
-Further thanks are due to participants at recent seminars at LSE (London), Paris, Strathclyde (Glasgow), and USC (Los Angeles).
+Further thanks are due to participants at recent seminars at LSE (London), Maastricht, Paris, Strathclyde (Glasgow), and USC (Los Angeles).